What topics to write about

 There ya go!

-We looked at a breakdown on how to write a blog post and what to blog about as a new blogger.
+We looked at a breakdown on how to write a blog post and what topics to write as a new blogger.

 One thing to remember is that many of these tactics can be incorporated later in your blogging life.
 I want you to know that as a new blogger, focus on your audience and niching that audience before you figure out your blog topics.